pingcap/docs-tidb-operator/en/containers-run-as-non-root-user.md

 > **Warning:**
 >
 > `spec.tikv.privileged` and `spec.tiflash.privileged` are deprecated.
-When you configure any field in the corresponding component's `securityContext`, TiDB Operator ignores the legacy `privileged` field.
+Once you configure the corresponding component's `securityContext` object, even as an empty object, TiDB Operator ignores the legacy `privileged` field.
 If the container still needs privileged mode, explicitly configure `securityContext.privileged: true`; otherwise, the component might fail to start.